canonical/discourse-gatekeeper/README.md

     Note that the action may change the order of how groups and pages are displayed in the navigation pane.
 The action will sort them alphabetically.
-4. Optionally, remove the current `docs` key from `metadata.yaml` if you would like the action to create its own topics on discourse rather than re-use any existing topics.
+4. Optionally, remove the current `docs` key from `metadata.yaml` if you would like the action to create its own topics on discourse rather than reuse any existing topics.
 This means that if, for some reason, you don't like what the action does, you can easily revert back to the previous documentation.
 Be sure to file an issue with the reason if the action does